 Our current plans for filing the NDAs for MAT2203 include efforts to minimize the data we will be required to generate to obtain marketing approval for this product candidate and therefore reduce the development time.
 We intend to rely on the history of efficacy of amphotericin B, and although we met with the FDA in 2019, 2021 and again in 2022 to discuss our development plans for MAT2203, there is no assurance we will satisfy FDA's requirements for approval of MAT2203 under a 505(b)(2) pathway.
 The timeline for filing and review of our NDA for MAT2203 is based on our plan to submit the NDA under Section 505(b)(2) of the FDCA, which would enable us to rely in part on data in the public domain or elsewhere.
 We have not yet filed an NDA under Section 505(b)(2) for any product candidate.
-Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA and covered by third-party patents, we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
+Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA.
+If the data relied upon is related to products already approved by the FDA and covered by third-party patents, we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
 As a result of the certification, the third-party would have 45 days from notification of our certification to initiate an action against us.